 - Some medicines and foods can affect how brimonidine/timolol works.
 Tell your doctor if you are taking any of the following:

 - An SSRI or tricyclic antidepressant

 - Blood pressure medicine, such as amlodipine, atenolol, clonidine, diltiazem, hydrochlorothiazide (HCTZ), lisinopril, metoprolol, olmesartan, propranolol, verapamil

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have blood vessel disorders (such as Raynaud phenomenon or thromboangiitis obliterans), depression, diabetes, heart disease, low blood pressure, lung disease, myasthenia gravis, overactive thyroid, or a history of stroke.
-Tell your doctor if you have had eye surgery or you have a history of allergies.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a blood vessel disorder, depression, diabetes, heart disease, low blood pressure, lung disease, myasthenia gravis, overactive thyroid, or a history of stroke or allergies.
+Tell your doctor if you have had eye surgery.

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.